 Angela:

 "Knowing a large percentage of producers and different types of flowers with their thousands of varieties has honed my skills in flower buying, allowing me to secure interesting volumes and fair prices even during highly competitive periods.
-That’s why I decided to start my own company, Floral Dynamics SAS.
-My goal is to serve importers from around the world who, due to distance, time, language, and cultural differences, have struggled to meet their purchasing and supply goals.
-This is my current project, and I devote myself to it with dedication."
+I've decided to start my own company, Floral Dynamics SAS.
+It operates as a sole proprietorship, but my vision is to expand our services to importers worldwide.
+My goal is to serve importers from around the world representing them with their suppliers in Lattam, allowing them to have more control, presence, priority as well as continuous information from the source."

 Q: What exactly do you do and what do you love most about your job?
 Additionally, can you tell us more about the types of services you offer to your clients?